liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/12-leveraging-docker/03-configuring-a-docker-container.markdown

     | the `build/docker/files` folder manually.
 It's executed automatically when
     | creating or starting the container.

-You can now apply configurations to your @product@ Docker container.
+You can now apply configurations to your @sharepoint@ Docker container.